389ds/389ds.github.io/docs/389ds/howto/howto-gentoodsbuildinstallation.md

     sudo emerge -atv net-nds/389-ds-base

-If you wish to install our git-master branch for testing purposes:
+If you wish to install our git-main branch for testing purposes:

     sudo emerge -atv =net-nds/389-ds-base-9999